WHAT IS IT?

 Link here to learn more about what is Somatic Experiencing®.

 Contact Victoria Ford for scheduling.

 Research article links for SE and PTSD

-At the beginning, SE will feel like familiar "talk therapy" where you might share about your current concerns and situation, what you'd like to be different, and what links you might be connecting in your own life.
+At the beginning, SE will feel like familiar "talk therapy" where you might share about your current concerns and situation, what you'd like to be different, and what is going well in your life.

-I'll teach some about the nervous system so that we have a common language and understanding of why it's relevant, and how this will help.
+I'll teach what is important to know about the nervous system so that we have a common language and understanding of why it's relevant, and how this will help.

 We will be curious about how you might be experiencing your emotions or thoughts in your body, such as tension, tight muscles, or a pleasant experience like breathing easily and feeling a sense of warmth in your face or chest.
 You may have no idea and feel nothing...and that is ok and not unusual.